keraton/Functional-Gherkin/README.md

 - An input can be provided in the phrase as a primitive (String, Int etc.)
 - An input can be provided by an output of the precendent phrase
 - The limit of the scope of input and output is scenario
-- Passing value between phrases is done by the framework
+- Passing value between phrases is done by the implementing framework

-## Java Implementation

-We are going to use Junit 5 feature such as Dynamic content and Custom Runner to implement this in Java.

 ## Reference